 Beers MH, Porter RS, et al. The Merck Manual of Diagnosis and Therapy.
 18th ed.
 Whitehouse Station, NJ: Merck Research Laboratories; 2006:101-102.

-Marx: Rosen's Emergency Medicine - Concepts and Clinical Practice, 8th ed.
-Philadelphia, PA; Saunders, An Imprint of Elsevier; 2013.
+Marx J, Hockberger R, Walls R, eds.
+Rosen's Emergency Medicine - Concepts and Clinical Practice.
+8th ed.
+Philadelphia, PA; Elsevier Saunders; 2014.

 - Steven D. Ehrlich, NMD, Solutions Acupuncture, a private practice specializing in complementary and alternative medicine, Phoenix, AZ.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by the A.D.A.M Editorial team.